typestack/class-transformer/README.md

 // now album is Album object with a UnderWater object without `__type` property.
 ```

-Hint: The same applies for arrays with different sub types.
-Moreover you can specify `keepDiscriminatorProperty: true`
+Hint: The same applies for arrays with different subtypes.
+Moreover, you can specify `keepDiscriminatorProperty: true`
 in the options to keep the discriminator property also inside your resulting class.

 ## Exposing getters and method return values[⬆](#table-of-contents)